SoumenAtta/saphlp/README.md

 # Supplementary web-page for SApHLP
 Supplementary Web-page for Manuscript:

-Single allocation *p*-hub location problem with ring backbone network for content placement in VoD services: a PSO-based approach
+A new variant of the *p*-hub location problem with a ring backbone network for content placement in VoD services

 Authors: Soumen Atta, Goutam Sen